-In all of Maui, Christmas celebrations are at peak in December.
-The markets are shining, the weather’s kind and community gatherings all bring unbridled joy – making this one of the most anticipated and celebrated times of the year.
-As a result, Maui can also get a little overwhelming during this season.
+All across Maui, Christmas celebrations are in full swing in December.
+The markets are shining with fresh produce and new products, the weather’s kind and community gatherings all bring unbridled joy – making this one of the most anticipated and celebrated times of the year.
+Possibilities around and, as a result, Maui can also get a little overwhelming during this season.

 At Ali’i Resorts, our aim is to ensure that even in the busy times of Christmas Celebrations, you are able to celebrate with utmost love and joy.
 To help, we bring you the Top 5 ways you can celebrate Christmas in Maui.